In-patient luxury rehab center in Thailand

 1. Chronic pain

 This is what happens with pain medication tolerance.
-Over time, people can build up a painkiller tolerance.
+Over time, people build up a painkiller tolerance.
 Being opioid tolerant implies patients are chronically getting opioids daily.

 They need more of the same opioid to obtain the same level of pain relief.
-Opioid tolerance is associated with chronic pain, not acute pain, even if increasing the dosages can happen with acute pain.
+Opioid tolerance is associated with chronic pain, not acute pain, even if increasing the dosages happen with acute pain.

 2. Immune-related conditions

-Immune system is prone to a wide range of problems.
-For example, people can develop autoimmune diseases, allergies, and immune deficiencies.
+For example, people develop autoimmune diseases, allergies, and immune deficiencies.
 Eczema is a classic condition of an overactive immune system.
+Corticosteroid solutions, creams, and ointments help curb inflammation and itching.

-Corticosteroid solutions, creams, and ointments can help curb inflammation and itching.
 These products come in different strengths from mild OTC medicine to stronger prescription drugs.
-With corticosteroids, people can develop a tolerance over time particularly if they are taking frequent and higher dosages.
-This can affect their eczema treatment.
+With corticosteroids, people develop tolerance over time, particularly if they are taking frequent and higher dosages.
+This affects their eczema treatment.

 NSAIDs are one of the most typically used medicines in adult patients.
 They are a go-to treatment for long-term health complications, such as osteoarthritis, rheumatoid arthritis, and lupus.
 The main types of NSAIDs include ibuprofen, celecoxib, and naproxen.